- 1 Objectives

 After the Action step, if at least one player has scheduled an Adrenaline action, one more round is played.
 In turn order, each player who scheduled an Adrenaline action carries out one of the four basic actions (Look, Move, Push, or Control) immediately.
 They can even repeat an action already taken this turn or an action lost due to a penalty.
 The adrenaline token is then lost.

-Each player has a Reminder Token he can use at any time during his turn, in addition to his actions.
-He can place the token on any room still hidden anywhere on the board as a reminder.
+Each player has a Reminder Token they can use at any time during their turn, in addition to their actions.
+They can place the token on any room still hidden anywhere on the board as a reminder.
 The token is recovered only when the room it’s placed on is revealed.
 Once recovered, the player can use it again.
+To place a reminder token double click on the room during the look action.

 When all actions have been resolved, the TURN ENDS: All Control tokens are removed from the complex.
 The first player becomes the last player.